emendir/BrenthyAndWalytis/Documentation/Walytis/Meaning/IntroductionToWalytis.md

 _`4D61646520776974682073696E63657265206C6F766520666F72206D616E6B696E642E`_

-Walytis is a database-blockchain, meaning a type of blockchain that is nothing more than a fully distributed database-management system, with a focus on accessibility, flexibility and lightweightedness, when compared to other blockchains.
+Walytis is a database-blockchain, a type of blockchain that is nothing more than a fully distributed database-management system, with a focus on accessibility, flexibility and lightweightedness, when compared to other blockchains.
 Applications can create a new Walytis database-blockchain whenever they need one.
 While they can always add new data to it, existing data can never be deleted or modified.